-- The failure to apply the detention rules correctly and decision to detain those accepted as victims of torture or trafficking or unsuitable for detention (Detention Centre Rules 34 and 35)
+- The failure to apply the detention rules correctly and unlawful decision to detain those accepted as victims of torture or trafficking or unsuitable for detention (Detention Centre Rules 34 and 35)

-- Third country removals under the Dublin III Regulations
+- Third country removals

 - Fresh claim challenges and denial of a right of appeal following a refusal of a fresh claim